What Final Expense Insurance Plans Are Available For People With Diabetes?

 Not all companies ask a question like this, but it does happen.

-A yes answer to one of these questions will likely result in a higher premium, and it could mean a waiting period.
+A yes answer to one of these questions will likely result in a higher premium, and it could mean a full or partial waiting period.

 Don’t be concerned very much with what age your diabetes started.
-Dozens of carriers simply do not care or ask when your diabetes started.
+Dozens of companies simply do not care or ask when your diabetes started.

 Type 1 or type 2

-Some applications will directly or indirectly ask if you have type one diabetes or type two.
-Companies that ask about type one diabetes will likely decline you if you say yes.
+Some applications will directly or indirectly ask if you have type 1 diabetes or type 2.
+Companies that ask about type 1 diabetes will likely decline you if you say yes.

-If you have type one diabetes, it’s best to seek out a company with an application that doesn’t ask about type one diabetes or diabetes at a young age.
+If you have type 1 diabetes, it’s best to seek out a company with an application that doesn’t ask about type 1 diabetes or diabetes at a young age.

 Insulin usage

 Some applications will ask if you’re taking insulin.
-It’s not common, but some carriers do ask.
+It’s not common, but some providers do ask.

-A yes answer to this question will usually result in a higher price.
+A yes answer to this question will usually result in a higher price and possibly a waiting period.
 If you’re on insulin, don’t fret.
 Most final expense companies won’t even ask about it.

 Insulin shock

-Every single application will ask about insulin shock.
+Every single company will ask about insulin shock.
 Insulin shock is a severe event that could be life-threatening.

 Most companies will outright decline anyone who has ever gone into insulin shock.

-If it’s been more than two years since this event, you can qualify for a level plan at the lowest rate possible and with no waiting period.
+If it has been more than two years since this event, you can qualify for a level plan at the lowest rate possible, with no waiting period with a few companies.

 Unfortunately, a modified plan with a waiting period and a higher price is inevitable if it’s been less than two years.